gravity-platform/doc/source/_pages/api/event.md

 <div class="alert alert-info" markdown="1">
 **Update your status immediately!**<br />
 It is vital that the worker sets it's status to `working` *immediately* after receiving the message!
 This should happen as fast as possible.
-First off, to let users know that the worker picked it up, but also to make it impossible for another worker to pick up the work.
+First, to let users know that the worker picked it up, but also to make it impossible for another worker to pick up the work.
 </div>